 Title: Music Teacher

-Elizabeth Anne Temple, a music teacher, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of music education.
+Samuel Asuque, Music Teacher at West Boylston Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in music and choral instruction.